Canonical form of master equations and characterization of non-Markovianity: Introduction

 An open quantum system is a quantum system whose dynamics is determined both by interactions internal to the system, and by influences from an environment.
 As no physical system is truly isolated, this is a situation which applies very widely.
-Markovian or memory-less behavior leads to master equations in the so-called Lindblad form~\cite{Lindblad, Gorini}.
-Lindblad master equations have been extensively used to describe phenomena in e.g. quantum optics, semiconductor physics and atomic physics, ranging from the decay of an atom to a quantum-mechanical description of Brownian motion~\cite{BreuerPetroBook, friction}.
+Time-independent or memoryless behavior leads to Markovian master equations in the so-called Lindblad form~\cite{Lindblad, Gorini}.
+Lindblad master equations have been extensively used to describe phenomena in e.g. quantum optics, semiconductor physics and atomic physics, ranging from the decay of an atom to a quantum-mechanical description of Brownian motion~\cite{BreuerPetroBook, friction,wiseman}.

 The non-Markovian case is less well understood, but is becoming increasingly relevant as our ability to experimentally control quantum systems develops.
-Simple examples are a damped harmonic oscillator and a damped driven two-level atom~\cite{BreuerPetroBook}.
+Simple examples are a damped harmonic oscillator and a damped driven two-level atom~\cite{BreuerPetroBook,wiseman}.
 Also, the vast majority of calculations of error thresholds for quantum computing makes the assumption that the noise processes are Markovian.
-This is not necessarily physically realistic \cite{Lidar}.
+This is not necessarily physically realistic~\cite{Lidar}.

-Recently, several different measures of non-Markov\-ianity have been proposed~\cite{Wolf, Breuermeasure, Rivas, Lu}.
-They all have in common that they take as the underlying definition of (possibly time-dependent) Markovianity that the master equation may be written in a local-in-time Lindblad-like form, to be defined below, where all decoherence rates $\gamma_k(t)$ are positive at all times.
-Non-Markovian time evolution is characterized by the occurrence of negative decoherence rates in the master equation.
-The measure in \cite{Breuermeasure} is based on whether it is possible for the trace distance between two initial states to increase as a function of time.
-If the time evolution starting from a time $t_0$ is completely positive (CP), then the trace distance cannot exceed its inital value at $t_0$, but it could first decrease and then increase again.
+Recently, several different measures of non-Markov\-ianity have been proposed~\cite{Wolf, Breuermeasure, Rivas, Lu,neg, inf, distance, bures,volume}.
+For example, the measure in \cite{Breuermeasure} is based on whether it is possible for the trace distance between two initial states to increase as a function of time.
+If the time evolution starting from a time $t_0$ is completely positive, then the trace distance cannot exceed its inital value at $t_0$, but it could first decrease and then increase again.
 This would be a signature of non-Markovian behavior.
-The measure in \cite{Rivas} is similarly based on whether entanglement with an environment can increase, \cite{Lu} considers the flow of Fisher information, and \cite{Wolf} the amount of isotropic noise that has to be added to make the time evolution (time-dependent) Markovian.
+Other signatures of this type are based on increases in entanglement \cite{Rivas,neg,inf}, Fisher information and Bures distance \cite{Lu,distance,bures}, and the volume of states \cite{volume}.
+Measures directly based on the definition of complete positivity, such as the amount of isotropic noise needed to make the evolution completely positive \cite{Wolf}, have also been suggested \cite{Wolf,Rivas}.